Signature of pressure-induced topological phase transition in ZrTe$_5$: Experimental Results and Discussion

 The DFT-based band structures corresponding to the 0, 1 and 2 GPa pressures are shown in \hyperref[fig5]{Fig.~\ref{fig5}} (c)-(e), while the Brillouin zone of ZrTe$_5$ and the relevant high-symmetry points are shown in panel (f).
 The band structure starts in WTI phase at 0 GPa but is already in STI phase at 1 GPa.
 From the RT resistivity dependence, the transition is expected at $p_\text{t} \approx 0.7$ GPa corresponding to an isotropic compression of around 0.2\%.
 The gap opens further with the increase to 2 GPa, where the shape of the inverted bands at $\Upgamma$ is better visible.
 Importantly, the band edges defining the gap at 2 GPa are at a lower energy than at 0 GPa, which can also be seen in the experimental band edge results of \hyperref[fig5]{Fig.~\ref{fig5}} (a): despite the 0 and 2 GPa gaps being of approximately similar size, both band edges have moved to a lower position.
 Finally, one may note the presence of electron sidebands along the A1-T line, (to which we attribute the $i=2$ carrier in the MCT model), which extend to lower energies than the valence band edge, meaning that the entire band structure is gapless.

 Finally, we have also investigated magnetotransport in devices thinner than 50 nm, in the range where transport properties start to vary significantly with thickness.
-Here we shortly discuss our conclusions, while the detailed results are presented in the Supporting Information.
+Here we shortly discuss our conclusions, while the detailed results are presented in Supplementary Note 4.
 In general, the thinner samples exhibit hole-dominated transport throughout the temperature range, as noted before in existing literature\,\cite{multiband-and-sdho_gang_ooeipahmflz_2016,multiband-and-fit_lu-thicknessDep-tttbtns_2017,multiband-nano_jj-etnzs_2017,thicknessDepChn_tang-mctzf_2018}.
 This suggests the chemical potential is shifted well inside the valence band at 300\,K, hindering the transition to electron transport as temperature decreases.
-The MCT model and band fitting confirms this, as the band edge of the hole type carriers is situated at higher energies for thinner samples, with a monotonic thickness dependence (see Sec.
-IV of the Supporting Information).
-We have successfully investigated the pressure response of a 22 nm thick crystal (presented in Sec.
-V of the Supporting Information).
+The MCT model and band fitting confirms this, as the band edge of the hole type carriers is situated at higher energies for thinner samples, with a monotonic thickness dependence (see Supplementary Note 5).
+We have successfully investigated the pressure response of a 22 nm thick crystal (presented in Supplementary Note 6).
 The minimum in its $R_\text{xx}(p)$ dependence at RT is still clearly visible, at a slightly higher pressure than seen in thicker devices, closer to 1 GPa.
 Therefore, it is expected that crystals of this thickness would still undergo a phase transition, although the fitting of \hyperref[ntintegral1]{Eq.~\ref{ntintegral1}} is no longer viable and cannot reveal the gap size due to the increased distance of the chemical potential from the band edges.
 Improved gating techniques, such as ionic liquid gating, employed on thin ZrTe$_5$, could be an avenue of further investigation.
 Shifting the chemical potential and restoring the electron-hole carrier change behavior with temperature to such devices would allow for better assessment of the thickness dependence of the band edges near the gap.